 Improve Employees’ Cybersecurity Awareness through Numerous Methods

 Employees are also the leading security risk for organizations.
-Organization administrators should try to improve employees’ cybersecurity awareness based on different methods like cybersecurity awareness training, etc. Let them know what exactly potential ransomware virus looks like and what they mustn’t do when using the Internet no matter in office or at home.
+Organization administrators should try to improve employees’ cybersecurity awareness based on different methods like cybersecurity awareness training, etc. Let them know what exactly the potential ransomware virus looks like and what they mustn’t do when using the Internet no matter in the office or at home.

 Learn to Backup and Recover Data

 If your organization has already been attacked by ransomware, the optimal solution is to recover data as quickly as possible.
 The top method to restore data is to backup data from different locations, which means all your data will be scattered to different places.
 If unfortunately ransomware attack occurs, at least partial data can be protected against it.

 - How to Tell if Someone is Spying on My Phone and How to Stop That

 - Ask Your Employees These Questions to Easily Test Their Cybersecurity Awareness

 - What’s Computer Hacking and How to Prevent It